adurkarARIN555/MTRX2700-Game-Show/README.md

 ### Instructions for use:
 #### Before gameplay:
 1. Assemble the board as shown in the picture with the wiper of each soft potentiometer connected to the pin that has been chosen in the IOC.
-To work correctly ensu
+To work correctly ensure that the ground values are shared between the soft potentiometers.
 ![image](https://github.com/adurkarARIN555/MTRX2700-Game-Show/assets/160560741/c07ad5c6-f359-4a8a-9d46-28b170f9636b)
-2.
+2. On windows or mac you should find the name of the serial port that is being used for example for mac on my computer it was "/dev/tty.usbmodem2103", or on windows it was "COM9".